-Awards Committee - Project of the Year Award
+Awards Committee - Project of the Year Awards

-Appointed by the President-elect and comprised of fifteen members of the association who may serve up to three, one-year terms, this committee reviews nominations for the Public Works Project of the Year Award and selects recipients according to established criteria.
-The committee is divided into three groups of five members.
-Each group contributes fifteen to twenty hours for reviewing their section of the submitted projects, plus participates in one conference call meeting.
+The committee reviews nominations for the Public Works Project of the Year Awards and selects recipients according to established criteria.
+The committee is divided into four groups of five members.
+Each group contributes fifteen to twenty hours for reviewing their section of the submitted projects, plus participates in one conference call meeting lasting approximately one hour.

 The President-Elect appoints five members who are Top Ten Public Works Leader of the Year recipients from previous years to serve on this committee.
-They may serve up to three, one-year terms on the committee.
 The Committee reviews nominations for the Top Ten Leaders of the Year award and selects recipients according to established criteria.
-The Committee holds one conference call meeting in the spring and members contribute eight to ten hours time for review of documents prior to the call.
+The Committee holds one conference call meeting, of approximately one hour duration, in the spring and members contribute eight to ten hours time for review of documents prior to the call.

 Center for Sustainability Leadership Group

-The 12 members of the Center’s Leadership Group oversee and lead the APWA Center for Sustainability (C4S) as it develops programs and activities to support sustainability in public works.
-Leadership group members are appointed by the President-Elect and may serve up to three, two-year terms.
+The Center’s Leadership Group oversees and leads the APWA Center for Sustainability (C4S) as it develops programs and activities to support sustainability in public works.
+Center leaders meet monthly by conference call and are also asked to serve as liaison to another APWA technical or standing committee.
+Two face-to-face meetings are held annually- a 1 1/2 day meeting in winter/spring, and an afternoon meeting held at PWX.
 Center leaders are involved in Center projects, with most work being accomplished by conference calls and online document review.
-Click here to learn more about the C4S Leadership Group.
+Learn more about the C4S Leadership Group.

-Appointed by the President-Elect, this group consists of nine voting members (a CPFP representative, a CPII representative, CSM representative, a Fleet Services Committee member, an Engineering & Technology Committee member, a Water Resource Management Committee member, and three APWA members) plus three non-voting liaisons.
-Voting members of this Commission may serve up to three, two-year terms.
-The council governs and oversees the delivery of APWA’s current and future certification programs and is responsible for establishing overall policies that will govern all APWA certifications, as well as having oversight of all of the APWA certification programs.
+Voting members of the Council include a CPFP representative, a CPII representative, a CSM representative, a CPWP representative, a Fleet Services Committee member, an Engineering & Technology Committee member, a Water Resource Management Committee member, a Leadership & Management Committee member, and three APWA members.
+The council governs and oversees the delivery of APWA’s certification programs and is responsible for establishing overall policies that will govern all APWA certifications, as well as having oversight of all of the APWA certification programs.
 The Council works with task forces to update content outlines, exam questions and conduct outreach efforts.
 The Council typically conducts one face-to-face meeting at PWX plus quarterly conference call meetings.

-Appointed by the President-Elect and comprised of ten members of the association who may serve up to three, one-year terms.
-The committee advances the inclusiveness issue throughout the association, placing value on all individuals and the different perspectives of those individuals, and promoting the process for all to feel included as part of the whole.
-The Committee holds one annual face-to-face meeting at PWX and monthly conference calls.
-Learn more about the Diversity Committee.
+The Committee advances diversity and inclusiveness issues throughout the association, placing value on all individuals and the different perspectives of those individuals, and promoting the process for all to feel included as part of the whole.
+The Committee holds one annual face-to-face meeting at PWX, of approximately two hour duration, and one-hour monthly conference calls.
+Learn more about the Committee for Diversity and Inclusion.

 Government Affairs Committee